JWBrunkow/DissertationFYPManager/README.md

 ### Uploading excel
-Use provided excel file to upload.
+Use provided excel file in src/excelReader to upload.
 If using other excel files, headers in excel must be changed to match variable names of the database

 student_id